jesus9ias/vscode-UpDownReordering/README.md

 This release make a review of the code and solve one issue (extra line added at end of selection).

+### 1.0.1

+Fixed the issue that blocked the sorting buttons when changing editor window.

 ### 1.0.0

 Solved extra line issue.